NazarUniyat/intelliarts_test_project/README.md

 # intelliarts test application

-This application gives you an opportunity to manage purchases in your little store.
-You can calculate the report for a year in any currency that you want.
+This application gives you an opportunity to manage purchases in A small store.
+You can calculate income for a year in any currency.
 Using this service you can input information about purchase in format 'date/price/currency/name' and save it to MySql db.
-Also, you will have information about all purchases with pagination and opportunity to delete purchases from selected date.
-Service use external Fixer API ( http://fixer.io) to get information about rates.
+Also, you will have information about all purchases with pagination and opportunity to delete purchases by selected date.
 ## Getting Started

 ### Prerequisites